stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

 One other practical considerations, is queuing requests, and responding to slack immediately instead of processing commands in real-time.
 You’ll probably get timeout errors from Slack if you’re not doing that, even though it’ll still probably work.
 Since this is already a really long post, I’ll have to cover how to do that in a different post.

 Thanks for reading, and I hope you enjoyed it.
-Please feel free to ask me any questions you have via email or twitter.
-If you want me to walk through anything else that you think would be interested, I’d be especially interested to hear form you.
+Please feel free to ask me any questions you have via email or [twitter](https://twitter.com/dannnstockton).
+If you want me to walk through anything else that you think would be interested, I’d be especially interested to hear from you.